 Chinese Money Plant

-Pileas thrive in bright indirect light to dappled sun.
-Prolonged exposure to direct sunlight can discolour and damage their leaves.
+This plant prefers bright, indirect light.
+Prolonged exposure to bright direct sunlight can discolour and damage their leaves.